-Each issue, Equestrian Living magazine asks the chefs at the favorite restaurants of horse communities around the country about some of their favorite recipes.
+Equestrian Living magazine asks the chefs at the favorite horse-country restaurants for a favorite recipe.

 Chef Warren’s charming bistro in downtown Southern Pines, North Carolina, serves up a broad spectrum of traditional, French-inspired cuisine prepared with fresh and exotic ingredients from their urban farm.